psychoinformatics-de/ipsy-docs/source/internal/common_tasks.rst

    root@kumo:~# reprepro --basedir /var/reprepro/ includedeb wheezy /root/packaging/meta/ipsy-science.deb

+* Then, update all of the nodes (as outlined above).

 Deploy a New Compute Node
 =========================
 The process of deploying nodes is very automated -- hopefully without being brittle.